pion/turn/README.md

 If you want just a simple TURN server with a few static usernames `simple-turn` will perfectly suit your purposes.
 If you have custom requirements such as a database proceed to extending.

 `simple-turn` is a single static binary, and all config is driven by enviroment variables.
-On a fresh AWS instance these are all the steps you would need.
+On a fresh Linux AWS instance these are all the steps you would need.
 ```
 $ wget -q https://github.com/pions/turn/releases/download/1.0.0/simple-turn-linux-amd64
 $ chmod +x simple-turn-linux-amd64